Betsy DeVos Dodged Gun Control Questions Discussing School Safety

 If nothing else DeVos has said that made sense, this administration is not lacking in tools — that’s for sure.

-Finally, at the end of the interview, Guthrie asked DeVos what she thought of a clip they played in the previous segment, in which Trump used a “dirty word” to describe one of her colleagues, Megyn Kelly.
+Finally, at the end of the interview, Guthrie asked DeVos what she thought of a clip they played in the previous segment, in which Trump used a “dirty word” to describe one of her colleagues, Chuck Todd.
 “I wonder as the education secretary, who is in charge of what our kids learn, what do you think of that kind of language?” she asked, somewhat sarcastically.
 “Would you wash someone’s mouth out with soap?”

 “Well I would probably use different language myself, and we all have an opportunity and a responsibility to be examples to our kids,” replied DeVos.
 “That includes the president?” asked Guthrie.
 “That would include the president as well,” DeVos agreed.